-MBA 6400 International Marketing Prerequisite: Core courses.
+MBA 6400 International Marketing

 This course focuses upon the four decision areas of marketing: product decisions, pricing decisions, promotion decisions, and distribution decisions in a global context.
 Emphasis will be placed upon a wholestrategy approach to entering global markets.
 The mechanics of import/export will also be addressed.
 3 credits.